cv-prep/cv-prep.github.com/pages/services.md

 ## Services
 1. CV Improvement
-    - Full Service (Preferred)
+    - Full Upgrade (Preferred)
         - a session to get to know the client so we're able to craft a truly bespoke and streamlined CV
-    - Quick Turn Around
+    - CV Level Up
         - no interaction with the client
         - we improve the CV based on information provided in the enquiry e-mail